MACQUARIE ARC BELT OVERVIEW

 A more copper rich porphyry is Northparkes.
 Northparkes was acquired by China Moly from Rio Tinto at the bottom of the last cycle, so significant details are not available in the public markets, but the project has enjoyed: significant resource growth; mine life extension, life now about 100 years based on existing resources; and, a current All In Sustaining Capital Cost of only US$1.35/lb after gold credits.

 The Northparkes series of deposits, like the Cadia cluster of porphyry systems, provides an illustration of exploration success and a template for exploration in the Macquarie Arc.

-Since the first hit by Alkane at Boda, a peer group of 8 exploration groups focused on this region have raised $81.1 million.
-There have been two successful IPO’s and various new entrants.
-These 8 groups have seen an average share price increase of 2.8x - and despite the market pull back.
-The peak re-rating of this group was previously 5.5x.
+Since the first hit by Alkane at Boda, a peer group of 8 exploration groups focused on this region have raised approximately $100 million.
+There have been three successful IPO’s and various new entrants.
+These 8 groups have seen an average share price increase of 5.8x (July 23rd, 2020).

 The review sought to leverage existing experience and exploration successes in Australia, opportunities pursuing a complementary systematic exploration approach as deployed in Mongolia.
 It also provides a broadening of Kincora’s jurisdictional profile and addresses investor’s concerns we search in the most attractive jurisdictions.